eliashz/rest-api-django/README.md

 ### Instrucctions:

-First of all, Python and Pip will be needed to run this project:
+First of all, Python and Pip will be needed to run this project.
+Then:

 1. Clone project: `git clone https://github.com/eliashz/rest-api-django.git`
 2. Create virualenv: `python3 -m virtualenv venv`